-There is the concentration of teaching work or survival skills in the footage such as the National Youth Administration camp that shows a program for young white woman teaching them farming, canning, sewing, washing etc. The NYA operated from 1935 to 1943 as part of the Works Progress Administration which was the largest and most comprehensive New Deal agency.
+There is a concentration on teaching work or survival skills in the footage, such as the National Youth Administration camp (Camp Sawyer in Decatur County) that shows a program for young white woman teaching them farming, canning, sewing, washing, etc. The NYA operated from 1935 to 1943 as part of the Works Progress Administration, which was the largest and most comprehensive New Deal agency.
 The NYA operated numerous programs for out-of-school youth.
-By 1938, it served 327,000 high school and college youth, who were paid from $6 to $40 a month for "work study" projects at their schools

-Mr. Avery was a Baptist his entire life and he was a longtime member of Mt.
-Pleasant Baptist Church which appears in his footage along with every other church in the county and the Temple located in Bainbridge.
-He was also an active member of the Gideons and according to his obituary gave out almost as many bibles as he did peanuts.
+Mr. Avery was a Baptist his entire life worshiping at Delwood Baptist and Mt.
+Pleasant Baptist Churches.
+These and many other places of worship including the Temple in Bainbridge appear in his footage.
+He was an active member of the Gideons and according to his obituary gave out almost as many Bibles as he did peanuts.

 Also included in this amateur footage is a hospital built in Bainbridge by African American physician Dr. Joseph Howard Griffin.
-There is a book about Dr. Griffin called Under the Knife written by his great-nephew Hugh Pearson who was curious as to how a black physician managed to wield so much power in pre-Civil Rights movement in the south.
-Dr. Griffin built a small hospital for blacks in the 1930s and in the early 1950s built a larger hospital for $250,000 of his own money.
+Under the Knife, written by Dr. Griffin's great-nephew Hugh Pearson, explores how a black physician managed to wield so much power in the pre-Civil Rights movement South.
+Dr. Griffin built a small hospital for blacks in the 1930s and in the early 1950s built a larger hospital with $250,000 of his own money.

 About The Collection: